TLCFEM/suanPan-Manual/docs/Library/Material/Material3D/Sand/DafaliasMazanri.md

 3. Constants such as $$2/3$$ and $$\sqrt{2/3}$$ are removed.
 They can be combined with the model parameters.
 4. The hardening related parameter $$h$$ as defined in Eq.
 (24) causes numerical issues under small cyclic loads.
 Hence, it is changed to a similar form.

+ **The algorithm is correct but the theory needs validation.
+Your collaboration would be much appreciated.**

 ## Syntax

 ```